Arik (Soong) makes art and design, among other things .

 Chris started his SF addiction as a young child watching television with his grandfather.
 In those early days the fiction was far more fascinating than the science.
 Cool ships, blaster pistols, and weird aliens were the call of the day.
 As the years passed Chris read more than a few books and comics, watched a vast array of movies, a bit of anime, and of course a lot more television.
 Over the decades following Chris grew to appreciate the science of the SF experience, exploring the wonderous world of the truly possible.
 Make no mistake though, he is still a fan of the fast paced space opera fleet battle and blaster fights.
 It's just that now the very real possibilities of the near and distant future are every bit as miraculous and entertaining as anything yet imagined.
 With that Chris found a home here at Orion's Arm.

-Graham Hopgood is twenty-four, lives in the UK and currently works in London for a charity helping young people find employment in financial services.
+Graham Hopgood is in his mid-twenties, lives in the UK and currently works in London for a charity helping young people find employment in financial services.
 Graham's been getting involved with OA for a few years now, and is one of the contributing authors for the recent Orion's Arm novella collection.

 John M. Dollan was born on April 17, 1970 at some point in the early hours (which likely explains his almost pathological fear of waking up before 8am).
 From a very early age he gained a love of the unknown, spawning an interest in the sciences that was heavily encouraged by his Father and his work in the National Forest and Park Services.
 From there, the leap to science fiction was easy, although the further side step into a fanatic for bad monster and science fiction movies remains unexplained.
 Having achieved a degree in English at Montana State University-Northern, he is currently working on his ArcBuilder Universe, an attempted hard science fiction setting.
 The Planetary Classification List, designed for that setting, has gained some renown in the appropriate online communities, and it is his honor to have it modified and used in Orion's Arm as well.
 All of his projects can be found at his website, Explorations.
 John himself is married to his high school girlfriend Margo, and together they have three children (Liam Martin, Jackson Rhys, and Moira Sophie-Faith.
 John himself aspires to become immortal through various genetic tweaks and mind uploading technologies, but it remains on his "To Do List", right after "learn Portuguese".